Indian annexation of Hyderabad: Indian military preparations

 The attack from Vijayawada was led by Major General Ajit Rudra and comprised the 2/5 Gurkha Rifles, one squadron of the 17th (Poona) Horse, and a troop from the 19th Field Battery along with engineering and ancillary units.
 In addition, four infantry battalions were to neutralise and protect lines of communication.
 Two squadrons of Hawker Tempest aircraft were prepared for air support from the Pune base.

 Nehru, in a letter to V. K. Krishna Menon dated to 29 August 1948, wrote that "I am convinced that it is impossible to arrive at any solution of the Hyderabad problem by settlement or peaceful negotiation.
 Military action becomes essential, we call it as you have called it Police Action."
 It was also believed that there could be a possible military response by Pakistan.Time magazine pointed out that if India invaded Hyderabad, Razakars would massacre Hindus, which would lead to retaliatory massacres of Muslims across India.
-On September 7, Jawaharlal Nehru gave ultimatum to Nizam, demanding ban on the Razakars and return of Indian troops to Secunderabad.
-Pakistan foreign minister Muhammad Zafarullah Khan warned India against this ultimatum.
+On September 7, Jawaharlal Nehru gave ultimatum to the Nizam, demanding a ban on the Razakars and the return of Indian troops to Secunderabad.
+Pakistani foreign minister Muhammad Zafarullah Khan warned India against this ultimatum.
 Nehru then launched the invasion on 13 September, after the death of Jinnah on 11 September.